Journalist Describes The Loneliness And Leakiness Of Trump's White House

 We have not seen this leaky a White House in my memory, in forever, just in terms of the back and forth.
 And he surrounds himself, and always has, with people who are very focused and interested on the personnel issues. ...

 His chief of staff, Reince Priebus ... is in a very unusual role, in terms of what we have seen of a White House chief of staff in the past.
 We're used to a White House chief of staff playing something of a traditional gatekeeper role.
 Trump doesn't like gatekeepers.
 Trump's office style is much more Grand Central Station than therapist's couch, like the door is always open; people come in and out.
 When my colleague Glenn Thrush and I did an Oval Office interview about two weeks ago, people were just constantly moving in and out.
-It was really a cast of thousands it felt like.
+It was really a cast of thousands, it felt like.

 On why she thinks Trump hasn't yet made any trips abroad